-There are four proposals in front of the legislature this session that focus on prevention and rehabilitation for youth in the criminal justice system that we support:
+There are four proposals in SB 1008 that focus on prevention and rehabilitation for youth in the criminal justice system that we support:

-- SB 969 (End Automatic Waiver into Adult Court) places youth accused of any crimes in the juvenile justice system instead of the adult justice system.
-To move a youth to the adult justice system, prosecutors would need to request a special hearing with a judge who would decide where youth are placed. - SB 966 (Hearing Before Transfer to DOC) would require an additional review before a youth with a long sentence would be transferred to an adult prison.
+- End Automatic Waiver into Adult Court: places youth accused of any crimes in the juvenile justice system instead of the adult justice system.
+To move a youth to the adult justice system, prosecutors would need to request a special hearing with a judge who would decide where youth are placed. - Hearing Before Transfer to DOC: would require an additional review before a youth with a long sentence would be transferred to an adult prison.
 Currently, Oregon youth who are given long sentences can stay in a youth prison until age twenty-five and are then transferred to an adult prison.
-This proposal would allow a judge to determine if the twenty-five-year old has been sufficiently rehabilitated to transfer them to community-based supervision, rather than adult prison. - SB 1008 (Second Look Hearings) establishes a process where all youth who are convicted in adult court have access to a "Second Look" hearing half way through their sentence.
-At that hearing, a judge determines whether the youth has taken responsibility for their crime and been rehabilitated, which would allow the remainder of their sentence to be served under community-based supervision, rather than being incarcerated. - SB 968 (End Juvenile Life Without Parole) would eliminate life without parole sentences for youth in Oregon by establishing a process to ensure that anyone convicted of a crime when they are under eighteen years old receives a chance for parole after fifteen years of incarceration.
+This proposal would allow a judge to determine if the twenty-five-year old has been sufficiently rehabilitated to transfer them to community-based supervision, rather than adult prison. - Second Look Hearings: establishes a process where all youth who are convicted in adult court have access to a "Second Look" hearing half way through their sentence.
+At that hearing, a judge determines whether the youth has taken responsibility for their crime and been rehabilitated, which would allow the remainder of their sentence to be served under community-based supervision, rather than being incarcerated. - End Juvenile Life Without Parole: would eliminate life without parole sentences for youth in Oregon by establishing a process to ensure that anyone convicted of a crime when they are under eighteen years old receives a chance for parole after fifteen years of incarceration.